Steam-powered passenger service is back on the East Broad Top Railroad!

 We’ll start with what you’re probably most interested in – the chance to ride the rails!

-On a sightseeing trip I took in September 2021, the railroad utilized open-air passenger cars, which allow for beautiful, unobstructed views of the Huntingdon County countryside.
+On a recent summertime sightseeing excursion I took, the railroad utilized open-air passenger cars, which allow for beautiful, unobstructed views of the Huntingdon County countryside.

 The train travelled north out of Orbisonia on a 6 mile out-and-back trip, lasting approximately 45 minutes.